 I think most everyone who knows me knows that I am a Christian.
-I have never been one to push my faith on anyone.
 I believe that the Creator, God, Spirit or however you know Spirit loves his creation, whatever method was used to create it.
-I believe our mission is to spread that love and try to help others as the Creator wants us to.
+I believe our mission is to spread that love and try to help others as the Creator loves and helps us.

-I have seen people change when they are sick, scared, and hurt, but I also have seen people change when they are loved and accepted for who they are by another person.
-We have so much more power to change the world than we realize but more importantly we have to change ourselves or others will not change.
+I’ve seen people change when they are sick, scared, and hurt but I also have seen people change when they are loved and accepted for who they are by another person.
+We have so much more power to change the world than we realize but more importantly we have to change ourselves to help others to change.

 So I wrote this as an expression of my joy, peace and comfort with God’s presence in my life.